 Progress, Outcomes, and Challenges Objective(s) Year 1 (baseline) Year 2 Year 3 Year 4 Year 5 4 B. 100% of parents with children who have an IEP will participate and receive their child's reevaluation and updated plans as required by the state during progress reports.
-By Year 5, 100% of parents with children who have an IEP will participate and receive their child's reevaluation and updated plans as required by the state during progress reports.
-100% of parents with children who have an IEP will participate and received their child's re-evaluation and updated plans as required by the state during progress reports.
-100% of parents with children who have an IEP will participate and received their child's re- evaluation and updated plans as required by the state during progress reports.
+Through Year 5, 100% of parents with children who have an IEP will participate and receive their child's reevaluation and updated plans as required by the state during progress reports.
+100% of parents with children who have an IEP will participate and receive their child's re-evaluation and updated plans as required by the state during progress reports.
+Systemic and teachers' reminders to parents have been presented to ensure each family participates and receives their child's plan. • 100% of parents with children who have an IEP will participate and receive their child's reevaluation and updated plans as required by the state during progress reports.
+Systemic and teachers' reminders have been presented to ensure each family participates virtually and receives their child's plan. • 100% of parents with children who have an IEP will participate and receive their child's reevaluation and updated plans as required by the state during progress reports. -Activities or Action Steps to Meet Ok piective Above: